 Musculoskeletal ultrasound mentoring group days

 We know it is a hard skill to conquer!
 So we offer small tutorial group mentoring days.
-A maximum of only six delegates per day, with allocated models.
-You will get intensive tuition from Stuart Wildman, founder of The Ultrasound Site.
+Further dates to be confirmed.

 Clinical use of ultrasound imaging around the shoulder